About Us

 Amy approaches physical therapy with the perspective that she and her clients work as a team to achieve the client’s individual goals.
 She enjoys helping her clients gain confidence in doing what they want and need to do with tools that lead to independence and self-management of their care.
 She also strives to provide a safe and welcoming environment for every person and welcomes diverse stories and backgrounds.
 She strives to create a space where anyone can feel comfortable and safe to tell their story.

-When she is not working with clients, she loves spending time hiking, reading, and trying to cook new foods.
-She recently started weight lifting and enjoys doing yoga, and lindy hop dance classes whenever she gets the chance.
-Amy is excited to explore Bellingham and get to know the local communities and believes in the rule of abundance rather than scarcity.
+When she is not working with clients, she loves spending time reading, hiking, traveling, and spending time with all the amazing people she knows.
+She enjoys weight lifting and yoga, and loves to dance.
+Amy aims to live and work with the mentality of abundance rather than scarcity.
 The best communities are ones that build each other up!

 Annie Molsberry, DPT, PT